kellykochanski/rescal-snow/docs/rescal-snow-tutorial.md

 The snowfall example, above, produces png files among its outputs.
 Unfortunately, the default rescal-snow rendering does not capture the behavior of these dunes as well as it captured the cone; the falling snow obscures the surface (left-most picture in image below; airborne grains are red).

 To see the output clearly, we will make custom images with matplotlib (Python).
 We will make topographic maps showing the dunes' elevation.
-This data is output in scripts/out/ALTIxxxxx.log files.
+This data is output in scripts/out/ALTIxxxxx.log files; their output frequency is controlled by the `-dcsp` flag in the run script.

 ## 4. Visualizing the simulation output <a name="visualizing"></a>